Pranesh1221/JavaScript-Coding-Practice/README.md

 Note that we are _not_ referencing the `person` object itself!
 We simply set the variable `city` equal to the current value of the `city` property on the `person` object.

 Then, we set `city` equal to the string `"Amsterdam"`.
-This doesn't change the person object: there is no reference to that object.
+This doesn\'t change the person object: there is no reference to that object.

 When logging the `person` object, the unmodified object gets returned.